Is Rhythm Pharmaceuticals Inc. (RYTM) a Keeper?

-Rhythm Pharmaceuticals Inc. (NASDAQ:RYTM) went up by 24.35% from its latest closing price compared to the recent 1-year high of $20.21.
-The company’s stock price has collected 104.70% of gains in the last five trading sessions.
+Rhythm Pharmaceuticals Inc. (NASDAQ:RYTM) went down by -10.78% from its latest closing price compared to the recent 1-year high of $20.21.
+The company’s stock price has collected 31.47% of gains in the last five trading sessions.

 Is It Worth Investing in Rhythm Pharmaceuticals Inc. (NASDAQ :RYTM) Right Now?